Hire Space

 Invisible Disabilities: Meeting Hidden Accessibility Needs in Events

 Accessibility is slowly becoming more ingrained in the conversation around events, but too often it’s only applied to accessibility needs that are visible and immediately apparent.
-At International Confex on 2nd March, Hire Space hosted a panel on ‘Invisible Disabilities: how we can make events more inclusive’ on the Let’s Do London stage, where we discussed bringing inclusion of all needs to the fore.
+Last year, at an International Confex event, Hire Space hosted a panel on ‘Invisible Disabilities: how we can make events more inclusive’ on the Let’s Do London stage, where we discussed bringing inclusion of all needs to the fore.

 We were incredibly fortunate to be joined by Helen Moon, Founder and CEO of EventWell, Jade Fletcher, Founder and CEO of Jade Green Productions, Meg Strahle, Sustainability Manager at The Bulb, and Priya Narain, Purpose and Impact Manager for Kerb, alongside Hire Space's Jess Cowie who moderated the session.